 Matt also has experience in other aspects of intellectual property law, including licensing of patents and computer technology, and providing advice regarding trademark and copyright protection.

-In 2012, Matt was listed in Super Lawyers for intellectual property.
+In 2012 and 2013, Matt was listed in Super Lawyers for intellectual property.
 Super Lawyers is a designation is based on peer recognition and professional achievement.

 Matt is a past President of the Greater Richmond Intellectual Property Law Association.
-He is also a Member of the Board of Governors of the Virginia State Bar Intellectual Property Section.
+He is also the Secretary and webmaster of the Virginia State Bar Intellectual Property Section.